 This story was featured in the Feed the Future January 2017 Newsletter.
-Click here to view the original story.
+Access the original here.

 In Sub-Saharan Africa, most smallholder soybean farmers pull dry mature plants up by hand and then hand-thresh them to separate the grain from the pods.
 The work is difficult and time consuming, the grain losses are high, and the resulting quality is poor.
 Smallholder farmers have a great need for low-cost and locally produced mechanization to reduce their labor and time burdens.